Link Search Menu Expand Document

 delete_obj_callback

-This is called whenever there is an object has been deleted in the scene.
-ARENA-py will look for all “action” = “delete” messages and call this callback.
+This is called whenever there is an object has been deleted in the scene. arena-py will look for all “action” = “delete” messages and call this callback.
 Use this to delete references and to be notified when an object is removed by another user or program.

 Usage: